-'Is that your slave?': Hamilton florist accused of racially vilifying Māori customer
+'Is that your slave?': Hamilton shop owner accused of racially vilifying Māori customer

 "Anyway, she was getting served and the owner came in and he saw her and saw me and basically said 'is that your slave?'
 And I was like what the hell?

-Dean said he walked straight out of the florist to gather himself in the parking lot but returned to confront Sanson.
+Dean said he walked straight out of the garden centre to gather himself in the parking lot but returned to confront Sanson.

 "So I went out, had a bit of a breather.
 The thing for me was in the car I didn't realise how upset it made me.
 I got really upset.
 I'm 53 now and the last time I heard comments like that I was probably at University in Raglan.
 It just floored me a little bit."